2023 USA Mission Experience: Arizona and the Border Region

-—Sharon Dunne Gillies, Managing Editor
+—Sharon Dunne Gillies, PW managing editor

 Already a subscriber?
 Log-in to read this issue.

 Migration: The Movement of Borders, Policies and People

 Mark Adams offers insights on the shifting borders and the patchwork of legislation and practices that govern how, where and when people can enter the U.S.

 A clear understanding of the pathways to entering the U.S. is essential.
 Check your learning with these definitions and related reflections from USA Mission Experience participants.

 Leslie Carlson describes the ways Southside Presbyterian Church in Tucson has cared for migrants, including supporting day laborers and partnering to make housing available.

 Find out how to invite a USA Mission Experience participant to make a presentation to your PW group, and how to work for meaningful change.

 Fellowship of the Least Coin

 Anna H. Bedford Bible Study Resource